 Just changing that – made an amazing difference!
 I started sleeping better almost right away.

-We actually do need to plan out enough hours of sleep just like we plan out any other things in our life.
+You actually do need to plan out enough hours of sleep just like you plan out any other thing in your life.

 The 2nd Thing You Can Do To Help Your Adrenals

 The 2nd thing that has helped my adrenals is intermittent fasting.
 We really don’t need more than 3 meals a day.
 (6 pm to 6 am is 12 hrs of fasting.
 Til 10 am is 16 hours of fasting)